 These cold winter nights call for a nice hot mug of champurrado.
-Champurrado is a pre-Colombian drink made with fresh masa, water, piloncillo, and Mexican chocolate.
+Champurrado is a pre-Colombian drink made with fresh masa or masa harina, water, piloncillo, and Mexican chocolate.
 It is especially good with perfectly tender tamales.

 Champurrrado ingredients are quite simple but the combination is irresistible.
 Before the Spanish arrived in Mexico with their cows and their milk, champurrado was made with water.